ankitrgadiya/scripts/README.md

 A bash script to setup cloud9 ide locally (or server).
 Originally by [TekuConcept](https://github.com/TekuConcept) as described [here](https://gist.github.com/RIAEvangelist/6335743#gistcomment-1755623)

+### Diary
+A Script to manage diary from the ease of Terminal.
+This diary uses Git to handle entries and Jekyll to serve them.

+Dependencies:
+- Jekyll
+- Git

 ### Install
 A script to install other scripts.